 After the investigation and testing procedures are complete, the forensic expert’s report must arrive at one of the following conclusions: positive identification, probable identification, positive elimination, possible elimination, or inconclusive.

-The key to successful voice identification is to develop a methodology and standard procedure that you strictly follow every time you conduct an identification and comparison.
+The key to successful voice identification is to develop a methodology and standard procedure that you strictly follow every time you conduct identification and comparison.

 Audio Authentication Conclusion

 Every tone change in either the audio recorded signal or background noise must be documented and analyzed as a whole before considering the recording genuine or authentic.
 All forensic concerns must be documented and listed in the forensic report to prove the audio forensics findings.

 The Audio Forensic Report